benwhalley/lifesavR/README.md

 ## Videos

+Before each video there should be a 1-2 sentences summarising its content.

 1. Write the script for the video with a show/hide button
 1. Record the video and add it above the script button (see session-1.rmd for an HTML example)